DNNCommunity/DNNDocs/content/tutorials/themes/theme-objects/breadcrumb/index.md

 ﻿---
 uid: breadcrumb
 locale: en
-title: Breadcrumb them object
+title: Breadcrumb Theme object
 dnnversion: 09.02.00
 previous-topic: theme-objects
-next-topic:
+next-topic: ddrmenu-overview
 related-topics: theme-objects,themes,create-theme
 links:
 ---

 # Breadcrumb Theme Object Introduction

-The Breadcrumb Them Object displays the path to the currently selected page in the menu structure like this:
+The Breadcrumb Theme Object displays the path to the currently selected page in the menu structure like this:
 RootPage > SubPage > SubSubPage
 The starting level, separator and styliong are configurable.